alegarciadelrio/devops-challenges/aws-developer-associate.md

 ### Troubleshooting

 - **Cache**: The client must send a request that contains the Cache-Control: max-age=0 header.
+- **$connect and $disconnect**: these routes capture events when a user connects and disconnects from the WebSocket API.
 ---

 ## Elastic Beanstalk